-A 2011 study found that minority families with incomes above $75,000 are still more likely to live in poor communities than white families with incomes below $40,000.
+A 2011 study found that minority families with incomes above $75,000 are still more likely to live in low-income communities than white families with incomes below $40,000.
 The schools in these neighborhoods are of a lower quality than those in affluent areas.

 Educational Achievement and Gender

 The opposite is true for math and science.
-Ninth-grade boys outnumber girls four to one in the prestigious American Mathematics Competition; this discrepancy worsens by 12th grade, according to a Wharton Business School study.
-One result of this gap is that women are less represented in high-paying careers in science, technology, engineering, and math.
+Ninth-grade males outnumber females four to one in the American Mathematics Competition.
+This discrepancy worsens by 12th grade, according to a Wharton Business School study.
+As a result, women are under-represented in high-paying careers in science, technology, engineering, and math.

 The research shows that, although there are brain differences, it doesn’t necessarily mean boys’ brains are "hardwired" against reading.
 Other research shows that environmental factors also influence neurological predispositions.

 Economic Impact of Educational Achievement Gaps

-A college degree is a more significant predictor of family income and wealth generator.
-For the most advantaged families, a college degree means an 11 percentile increase in wealth and income over what they would have achieved based on inherited characteristics alone.
-For poor and minority families, however, a college degree boosts income 23 points and wealth 20 points over other families with the same inherited characteristics.
+A college degree is a more significant predictor of family income and wealth than inherited characteristics.
+For the most advantaged families, a college degree means an 11% increase in wealth and income over what they would have achieved based on inherited characteristics alone.
+For poor and minority families, a college degree boosts income 23 points and wealth 20 points over other families with the same inherited characteristics.

 Trends in Educational Achievement

 An ACT research study found a slight improvement in the gender achievement gap between 1998 and 2009.
 For the most part, female freshman students continued to outperform male students in all college courses.
 The largest gender achievement gap occurred in English Composition I and College Algebra.
-But the study found that males did improve during that time in English Composition I and Biology.
+The study found that males did improve during that time in English Composition I and Biology.